2004 unrest in Kosovo: Vushtrri

+Kosovo Polje

+Every Serb home and institution in Kosovo Polje was burned, including the main post office, school, hospital and church.
+Several Serbs were severely beaten, one to death.

+Gjakova

+Serb homes and the Serbian Orthodox church in Gjakova were destroyed by Albanian rioters after the residents were evacuated and Italian KFOR withdrew.

 Prizren

 On 17 March, ethnic Albanians started attacking the Serb settlement in Prizren, including the Seminary, and reportedly there was no UNMIK, Kosovo Police and KFOR present there at the time.
 The mob set the Seminary on fire, with people inside, and beat several elder people, with one man dying in the burning.